pacoraggio/PracticalMachineLearningProject/PaoloCoraggioFinalAssignment.md

     ## [1]  20 160

-The `dataset` data frame consists of 19622 datapoint of 160 recorded features and the `testset` it’s just 20 data points.
+The `dataset` data frame consists of 19622 datapoint of 160 recorded features and the `testset` it’s just 20 data points. `testset` contains 20 unknown test cases to be predicted by the model.

 Feature Extraction
 ------------------

-The first step is to check what is the percentage of available data for each feature as the data.frame columns may contain not valid elements.
-I created a `validelements` function that, for each data.frame column, count their valid elements (i.e. not empty, NaN or `#DIV/0!`).
-I run the function on the `dataset` data.frame.
+The first step has been to check what is the percentage of available data for each feature as the data.frame columns may contain not valid elements.
+A `validelements` function has been created that, for each data.frame column, count their valid elements (i.e. not empty, NaN or `#DIV/0!`).
+The function has been used on the `dataset` data.frame.

 <img src="PaoloCoraggioFinalAssignment_files/figure-markdown_strict/unnamed-chunk-3-1.png"  />

-The plot shows that data.frame variables contain or 100% valide data or very few (less than 5% of valide data).
-The features containing less the 5/ of data will be discharged.
+The plot shows that data.frame variables (features) contain or 100% valide data or very few (less than 5% of valide data).
+The features containing less the 5% of data will be discharged.

-Moreover, we can further exclude the first 7 features as they containg temporal information that has been chosen not to consider as the analysis is not considering a forcastin approach (that would be interesting to study further but it’s out of scope the present project).
+Moreover, the first 7 features contain temporal information that has been chosen not to be considered in this project (a forcasting approach would be more suitable).

     dataset <- dataset[, p.validelements > 0.05]
     testset <- testset[, p.validelements > 0.05]